 I have a core research interest in the political economy of ‘land grabs:’ how do large-scale agricultural investments play out in different contexts, and what do these mean for local communities?

-I have research interests in sustainable development goals, including agribusinesses, and agri-food systems, livelihoods, food security and nutrition and gender.
-I also have an interest in natural resource governance (land and water), climate adaptation and environmental sustainability as applied to African agriculture and food systems.
+I have research interests in sustainable development goals, including agri-food systems and value chains, livelihoods, food security and nutrition and gender.
+I also have an interest in natural resource governance (land and water), energy transitions, climate adaptation and environmental sustainability as applied to African agriculture and food systems.
 My research also touches on flood disasters, disaster anthropology, climate adaptation and energy transitions.